Meters and Smart Meters

 The upgrade to Smart meters will mostly impact households and small businesses, but also some larger businesses with smaller sites.

 The target is to have 53 million Smart meters installed for around 30 million customers by 2020.
 Suppliers such as npower are being given the responsibility for Smart meter installations, and the programme is being overseen by the Department for Business, Energy and Industrial Strategy (BEIS) with support from the industry regulator Ofgem.

-To find out more about your meter and the benefits of upgrading your own standard business meters to Smart, please get in touch with your Client Lead or Account Manager on 0800 107 8666 (for existing customers) or register your interest.
-Register for smart meters here.
+To find out more about your meter and the benefits of upgrading your own standard business meters to Smart, please get in touch with your Client Lead or Account Manager on 0800 316 0142 (for existing customers) or register your interest in Smart meters.

 Please note that Smart meters cannot replace any existing 3-phase or current transformer (CT) meters.
 If the network signal is insufficient in your area, you may also not be able to upgrade to Smart.
 But we can advise when we assess your meters.